-With the rise of Agile development practices, many argued that PRDs were a relic of the past and that people shouldn’t waste their time with it.
-In practice, however, I’ve seen clear benefits from well-written and maintained PRDs in every team I’ve worked, all of which use Agile development to different extents.
+With the rise of Agile development practices, many argued that PRDs were a relic of the past and that people shouldn’t waste their time with them.
+In practice, however, I’ve seen clear benefits from well-written and maintained PRDs in every team I’ve worked with, all of which use Agile development to different extents.
 You may be wondering how to write a PRD; read on for some tips I’ve learned over the past five years.

 What’s in a PRD?

 At its most basic, a PRD includes:

 - Summary of the problem that a feature or product aims to solve

 - Users that would benefit from the solution and why it’s essential to focus on them.